opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 ---------------------------
 .. c:function:: bool CascadeClassifier::load(const string\& filename)

-    Loads the classifier from file.
+    Loads a classifier from a file.
 The previous content is destroyed.

-    :param filename: Name of file from which classifier will be load.
-File may contain as old haar classifier (trained by haartraining application) or new cascade classifier (trained traincascade application).
+    :param filename: Name of the file from which the classifier is loaded.
+The file may contain an old HAAR classifier (trained by the haartraining application) or new cascade classifier trained traincascade application.

 .. index:: CascadeClassifier::read